Reflecting on Two Decades: The Journey of My Abandoned Blog

 - An article is never finished.
 It's a snapshot of your knowledge at a specific point in time.

-- Investing your time in writing a post is a better investment than tweaking the blog’s software.
+- Investing time in writing a post is a better investment than tweaking the blog's software.

-- Tweak the blog’s software only if it's necessary for your content.
+- Tweak the blog's software only if it directly serves your content.

-It’s easy to find things to learn if you read everything that interests you.
+- I found it easier to find things to learn when I read everything that interested me.

-Sharing is the idea behind the World Wide Web.
-And it’s still a silent revolution.
+- Sharing is the foundation of the World Wide Web.
+It remains a silent revolution.

 Future